config system global

 We will now configure support for Ubuntu to be installed.

-There are multiple methods to install Ubuntu over the network, however, we will simply boot the Ubuntu Live CD over the network.
+are multiple methods to install Ubuntu over the network, however, we

 For an unattended method for installing Ubuntu over the network, please reference AutomatedNodeDeployment.